History of North Korea: Division of Korea (1945–1950)

 At the Tehran Conference in November 1943 and the Yalta Conference in February 1945, the Soviet Union promised to join its allies in the Pacific War within three months of victory in Europe.
 On 8 August 1945, after three months to the day, the Soviet Union declared war on Japan.
 Soviet troops advanced rapidly, and the US government became anxious that they would occupy the whole of Korea.
 On 10 August, the US government decided to propose the 38th parallel as the dividing line between a Soviet occupation zone in the north and a US occupation zone in the south.
-The parallel was chosen as it would place the capital Seoul under American control.
+The parallel was chosen as it would place the capital, Seoul, under American control.
 To the surprise of the Americans, the Soviet Union immediately accepted the division.
 The agreement was incorporated into General Order No. 1 (approved on 17 August 1945) for the surrender of Japan.
 The division placed sixteen million Koreans in the American zone and nine million in the Soviet zone.

 Soviet forces began amphibious landings in Korea by 14 August and rapidly took over the northeast, and on 16 August they landed at Wonsan.
 On 24 August, the Red Army reached Pyongyang.
 US forces did not arrive in the south until 8 September.

-During August, People's Committees sprang up across Korea, affiliated with the Committee for the Preparation of Korean Independence, which in September founded the People's Republic of Korea.
+Throughout August 1945, People's Committees sprang up across Korea, affiliated with the Committee for the Preparation of Korean Independence, which in September founded the People's Republic of Korea.
 When Soviet troops entered Pyongyang, they found a local People's Committee established there, led by veteran Christian nationalist Cho Man-sik.
 Unlike their American counterparts, the Soviet authorities recognized and worked with the People's Committees.
 By some accounts, Cho Man-sik was the Soviet government's first choice to lead North Korea.

-On 19 September, Kim Il-sung and 66 other Korean Red Army officers arrived in Wonsan.
+On 19 September, Kim Il Sung and 66 other Korean Red Army officers arrived in Wonsan.
 They had fought the Japanese in Manchuria in the 1930s but had lived in the USSR and trained in the Red Army since 1941.
 On 14 October, Soviet authorities introduced Kim to the North Korean public as a guerrilla hero.